Best F1 2020 Wheel & FFB Settings

 This can be done in the ingame settings menu under the “Calibration” tab.

-As you can see, if you’re looking to up your game you’ll want to run all these settings at zero as they will give you the most control and feel for the car.
+As you can see, if you are a “hardcore” gamer – you would ideally run all these settings at zero, this would allow the most control and feel for the car.

 2. Vibration Settings